Garden family circuses: A troubled history

 You Can Help

-If you learn of an upcoming performance by the King Cole Circus or Garden Bros.
+If you learn of an upcoming performance by the Garden Bros.
 Circus, please contact the event host and sponsor(s) and politely ask that they reconsider their support of the circus.
 Let them know that you don’t support businesses that support cruel circuses.

 Contact ARFF if you are interested in attending a performance to photograph, videotape or leaflet.